Free school meals and clothing vouchers

 Who can get free school meals

-Free school meals are available to statutory school aged children who attend full time education.
+Free school meals are available to eligible children attending:

 Your child may be eligible for free school meals if you receive one or more of the following:

-- Child Tax Credit (if you are not entitled to Working Tax Credit and your annual gross income is no more than £16,190)
+• Child Tax Credit (provided you are not entitled to Working Tax Credit and your annual gross income is no more than £16,190)

-- Working Tax Credit run on (paid for 4 weeks after you stop qualifying for Working Tax Credit)
+• Working Tax Credit run-on payments (paid for up to four weeks after you stop qualifying for Working Tax Credit)

 Eligibility based on benefits your child receives